Name: Flower Monument (Cvjetni spomenik), but commonly referred to as 'Stone Flower' (Kameni Cvijet)

 Status and Condition:

 This condition of this monument is very good.
 The monument and its grounds are maintained extremely well, with regular grass cutting and landscaping done on the vast grounds the monument resides on.
 No graffiti is noticeable on the monument, although there are signs some past graffiti has been covered up.
 The structure and state of the concrete the monument is made of seems is satisfactory, though a few cracks and chips are apparent.
 Signage and directional markers to the monument are abundant, even all the way back to the E-70 motorway.
-For the forseeable future, all indications I see point to this monument remaining well maintained and in good shape.
-In addition, the memorial complex is well visited, both by tourists and those wishing to pay homage and respects to the memory of those lost.
+For the foreseeable future, all indications I see point towards this monument remaining well maintained and in good shape.
+In addition, the memorial complex is well visited, both by tourists and those wishing to pay homage and respect to the memory of those lost here.
 However, while graffiti and vandalism to the site have sharply reduced in recent years, I noticed on my most recent visit to the monument in April of 2017, that a security camera has been installed onto the monument itself.

 Photo 19: A 2018 ceremony at the Jasenovac flower

 Meanwhile, commemorative ceremonies held at the monument every year around April 22nd which are usually attended by +2,000 visitors (Photo 19) -- these events have continued unabated since the monument was built.
 This date represents the final breakout of prisoners from the camp in 1945.
-However, in 2016 and 2017, some Jews, Serbs and anti-fascists have protested what they have considered 'pro-fascist' stances and activities from some Croatian government officials, which has led to these minority groups boycotting official commemorative ceremonies at the Jasenovac memorial and instead holding rival ceremonies at nearby locations.
-Meanwhile, in January of 2017, articles reports that a public meeting titled 'Jasenovac - False Myth', organized in Zagreb by an NGO called the 'Croatian Club', challenged commonly accepted figures of the death toll of Jasenovac, asserting that they were being inflated for political reasons.
+However, in 2016 and 2017, some Jews, Serbs and anti-fascists have protested what they have considered 'pro-fascist' stances and activities from some Croatian government officials, which has led to these minority groups boycotting official commemorative ceremonies at the Jasenovac memorial and instead of holding rival ceremonies at nearby locations.
+Meanwhile, in January of 2017, articles report that a public meeting titled 'Jasenovac - False Myth', organized in Zagreb by an NGO called the 'Croatian Club', challenged commonly accepted figures of the death toll of Jasenovac, asserting that they were being inflated for political reasons.
 In addition, they questioned the idea that Jasenovac was even organized to be a death camp in the first place, suggesting instead that it was only a labor camp.
 Controversy in relation to the monument flared yet again in the June of 2018 when the Australian sunglass company 'Valley Eyewear' began using images of the Jasenovac monument prominently in portions of their summer marketing campaign.
 The company's CEO later apologized.

 This monument is relatively easy to find.
 As you are heading towards the village of Jasenovac along hwy 47 from motorway E-70, you'll see the monument after about 5-6km on the left in the middle of a large open field.
 As you approach the town of Jasenovac, take a left at the sign pointing towards "Sljuncara" and then follow this road until you reach a 'T' at the river, at which point you'll take a left.
 From here, you'll see the Jasenovac Museum on your left, but take the fork right to continue towards the monument.
 After you pass the Antique train exhibit, you'll see the boardwalk which leads to the monument on the left.
 Park here and continue to the monument on foot.
 The exact coordinates for parking at the boardwalk are N45°16'39.0", E16°55'35.6".